stashed/docs/docs/addons/nats/tls/index.md

 ### Create Certificate
-To issue a CA certificate we have to create a `ClusterIssuer`.
+At first, let's create a ` ClusterIssuer` that we will be using to issue our CA certificates.
 Below is the YAML of `ClusterIssuer` object we are going to create.
 ```yaml
 apiVersion: cert-manager.io/v1
 kind: ClusterIssuer